We're here to help

 But you’ve got the power to make your friends stop and think before they share.

-If your mate is sharing pics they shouldn’t, here are some things you can say:
+If your mate is sharing pics they shouldn’t, and you feel it’s safe to say something, here are some things you can say:

 Did you ask if you could share that?